by Ian Wright

 The Audi TT's standard features list is comprehensive, premium, and predominantly driver-focused.
 With ingress to the cabin utilizing Audi's advanced key-keyless start, stop and entry system, the driver is welcomed by a newfangled multifunction steering wheel with rear-mounted paddle shifters and a manual tilt/telescoping steering column.
 An auto-dimming rearview mirror with a digital compass is paired with the HomeLink universal garage door opener.
 Heated, eight-way power-adjustable sport seats with four-way lumbar support brace front occupants, while dual-zone automatic climate control, Alcantara/leather seating surfaces, and LED interior lights add extra comfort -not forgetting the now standard Audi phone box package, which comprises a wireless smartphone charging pad and signal booster.
 Inspiring driver confidence is Audi's parking system plus with front and rear parking sensors along with a standard-fit rearview camera.

 For the TT Coupe, Audi has chosen to relinquish the gimmicky central infotainment layout typically found in most modern offerings, for its pioneering virtual cockpit, intuitively splayed in the driver's direct sightline in the form of a crisp, 12.3-inch fully digital LCD instrument cluster.
 Along with all the requisite stats typically given by your traditional instrument cluster, the virtual cockpit doubles up as a full infotainment display, including the navigation map and any media and phone information.
 Audi's proven MMI software is also appointed to the TT, comprising handwriting-recognition technology for intuitive touch-command responses along with standard HD radio and Bluetooth connectivity.
-The Audi music interface includes a single DVD/CD player with MP3 playback capability, nine-speaker sound system, dual 32G SDXC card slots, two USB charging ports, and an auxiliary input.
+The Audi music interface includes a single DVD/CD player with MP3 playback capability, a nine-speaker sound system, dual 32G SDXC card slots, two USB charging ports, and an auxiliary input.
 Android Auto and Apple CarPlay functionality are listed within the available Technology Package.

 There are currently no recalls for the 2019 year model of the Audi TT, however, there have been two recalls commissioned for models within the third generation of the TT pertaining to issues ranging from software defects to a faulty fuel hose connector that plagued the 2018 year model.
 J.D.
 Power afforded the 2019 Audi TT an average predicted reliability rating of three out of five.
 Audi backs the TT Coupe with a four-year/50,000 mile basic and powertrain warranty, a 12 year/unlimited mile corrosion warranty, a one-year/10,000-mile maintenance warranty, and a four-year/ unlimited mile roadside assistance package.